chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/renovate/index.md

 By default, this credential is good for 30 days.

 You can now configure `hostRules` in Renovate to support our registry.

-Depending on how Renovate was set up, you can add this to `config.json` or `config.js` with a setting such as:
+Depending on how Renovate was set up, you can add this to `renovate.json` or `config.json` with a setting such as:

 ```
 {